 Here are the commands you're going to be using for these tasks.

-First. let us start with removing a user.
+1. let us start with removing a user in PowerShell.
 This is done with the Remove-LocalUser command.

 Here's the syntax: